lgbt-foundation/whitepaper/whitepaper.md

 > **We will establish the LGBT Foundation to issue and govern the LGBT Token, based on Ethereum and the ERC20 Standard.**

-The second goal of LGBT Token is to establish the **LGBT Impact** program, which will allocate a portion of the LGBT Token currency each year to supporting and creating charitable causes and foundations within the LGBT community that advance the rights of and help safeguard the community.
+The second goal of LGBT Token is to establish the **LGBT Impact** program, which will allocate a portion of the LGBT Token each year to supporting and creating charitable causes and foundations within the LGBT community that advance the rights of and help safeguard the community.

 To achieve this, LGBT Token will have three layers of utility for its users and the LGBT community: